Configurationformat

 Labels

-Components, Parameters, Parameter Groups and Value objects can have a label.
+Components, Parameters, Parameter Groups, Value objects and Dimensioning objects can have a label.
 A Label is a user friendly name used to represent the object in the user interface.
 Labels can be defined with either a language map or a script.
 A label map is a collection of language and label pairs.
 If the label for a requested language does not exist in a label map, the English label is used.
 If the English label is requested but does not exist, the key or value of the object is used instead of the label.
 In a label script, a label will be generated completely dynamically.
 Once a label script is preset, the label map is ignored.
 However, the label from the labels

 map is the input label of the label script.